EnvisionX/composer-debian/README.md

-The repo contains so called DEBIAN directory with scripts and configs needed to package the [Composer](https://getcomposer.org/) package manager into a DEB package for the Debian Wheezy distro.
+The repo contains so called DEBIAN directory with scripts and configs needed to package the [Composer](https://getcomposer.org/) package manager into a DEB package for the Debian Jessie distro.

 ## Notes